CoLLEGe: Concept Embedding Generation for Large Language Models

-\looseness=-10000 While CoLLEGe achieves the best performance in all of the benchmarks, we summarize a few limitations in our current framework.
+While CoLLEGe achieves the best performance in all of the benchmarks, we summarize a few limitations in our current framework.
 First, the generated embeddings sometimes miss precise details in the examples, instead encoding higher level semantic information.
 This can be seen in some incorrect generated definitions, where general features of the unknown concept are correctly inferred even though specific details are missed.
 Second, we find the averaging mechanism cannot fully achieve parity with pretrained embeddings, even with more support sequences.
-For example, our best score on the few-shot GRE Verbal Reasoning task is still lower than the 75\% accuracy LLaMA achieves on the task without new tokens.
-Additionally, Token Tuning may be more useful when we initialize the new token embedding with the embedding generated by CoLLEGe, but we do not investigate that in this paper.

 Our work points to a number of future research directions.
-In the short term, work needs to be done to investigate different data mixes for training CoLLEGe and understand the effect of data sources on the generated embeddings (e.g. inclusion/exclusion of instruction-tuning data, non-English text, code data, etc.).
-More broadly, CoLLEGe only scratches the surface of exciting research in concept learning.
-This research is a first step in an exciting direction for future research: online continual concept acquisition performed jointly with pretraining---incrementally identifying and compressing new concepts from an online stream of sequential experience.
-Furthermore, this approach can be expanded towards grouping of composite novel concepts for more flexible and hierarchical organization of knowledge.
+In the short term, work needs to be done to investigate different data mixes for training CoLLEGe.
+More broadly, this research is a first step in an exciting direction for future research: online continual concept acquisition performed jointly with pretraining---incrementally identifying and compressing new concepts from an online stream of sequential experience.